How to make a complaint

 - If you don’t receive a response within the agency’s published timeframe, you should contact them to follow up.

-- The agency may ask you for more information to help it assess your complaint.
+- the agency may ask you for more information to help it assess your complaint.

 - We will not, and in some cases cannot, accept your complaint if you have not made a complaint to the agency first.